wmannard/Experimental-Push-Stream-Python/README.md

 - Document validation before they are pushed to the plaform
 - Source update status before and after a document update
 - Automatic push of large files to the platform through an Amazon S3 container
+- Upload Stream data when using a Catalog source

 For code examples on how to use the SDK, see the `examples` section.